Prostate biopsy results: PIN and ASAP

 What is PIN?

-PIN stands for prostatic intraepithelial neoplasia.
-It involves changes to the cells in the prostate.
+PIN is not prostate cancer.
+It involves changes to the cells in the prostate that can only be seen under a microscope.
 The cells may grow in a different way to normal prostate cells.
-These changes can only be seen under a microscope.

 We don't know what causes PIN, but we do know that the chance of finding it increases as you get older.